terrafirma2021/ESP32s3_KMBOX/README.md

 All code updates will now be found on my repo: [MAKCU GitHub Repository](https://github.com/terrafirma2021/MAKCM).

-Names for people who are using MAKCM bins:
+Names for people who are using MAKCU bins:

 Top = LEFT_*.bin (DEVICE)